chitchats/chitchats-api-doc/README.md

 Pagination
 ----------

 Most collection APIs paginate their results.
 The default is usually 100.
 The limit can be increased to 1000.
-Use the `limit` and `page` URL parameters to control pagination or the `count` end point to get the number of records in a collection.
+Use the `limit` and `page` URL parameters to control pagination or the `count` endpoint to get the number of records in a collection.

 Handling errors